Ognacevic and Lipscomb host Queens

 Nashville, Tennessee; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Lipscomb hosts the Queens Royals after Jacob Ognacevic scored 20 points in Lipscomb’s 85-72 loss to the Kennesaw State Owls.
+BOTTOM LINE: Lipscomb faces the Queens Royals after Jacob Ognacevic scored 20 points in Lipscomb’s 85-72 loss to the Kennesaw State Owls.

-The Bisons are 10-1 in home games.
-Lipscomb has a 6-6 record against opponents over .500.
+The Bisons have gone 10-1 in home games.
+Lipscomb leads the ASUN with 25.6 defensive rebounds per game led by Ahsan Asadullah averaging 4.5.

-The Royals have gone 5-5 against ASUN opponents.
-Queens ranks third in the ASUN scoring 33.4 points per game in the paint led by Kenny Dye averaging 5.5.
+The Royals are 5-5 in ASUN play.
+Queens is second in the ASUN with 10.8 offensive rebounds per game led by Gavin Rains averaging 2.9.

-The Bisons and Royals face off Thursday for the first time in conference play this season.
+The Bisons and Royals match up Thursday for the first time in conference play this season.

 TOP PERFORMERS: Ognacevic is averaging 16 points for the Bisons.
-Trae Benham is averaging 1.7 made 3-pointers over the last 10 games for Lipscomb.
+Derrin Boyd is averaging 9.4 points over the past 10 games for Lipscomb.

-Dye is scoring 16.9 points per game with 4.0 rebounds and 5.2 assists for the Royals.
-AJ McKee is averaging 16 points over the past 10 games for Queens.
+Kenny Dye is shooting 45.9% and averaging 16.9 points for the Royals.
+AJ McKee is averaging 16.0 points over the last 10 games for Queens.

 LAST 10 GAMES: Bisons: 5-5, averaging 71.4 points, 31.7 rebounds, 14.0 assists, 5.2 steals and 2.0 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 68.1 points per game.